cnnrrss/ten-x-coder/frameworks/aws/Apache.md

 - **Jupyter Notebook**

-- **Phoenix**: OLTP and operational analytics.
+- **Phoenix**: OLTP (Online Transaction Processing) and operational analytics.
 Allowing you to use standard SQL queries and JDBC APIs to work with an Apache HBase backing store.

 - **TensorFlow**: an open-source symbolic math library for machine intelligence and deep learning applications.